Wellbeing Software Unveils Connected Radiology Programme

 “The programme can help NHS organisations connect the dots while using existing technology where possible, to help improve reporting capacity.”

-Wellbeing has a presence in more than 75% of NHS organisations.
+Wellbeing has a presence in 81% of NHS organisations.
 It’s Radiology Information System (RIS) Cris is the most widely utilised system on the market, used in over 700 locations and supporting 25 million imaging events per year.
+You can learn more about teleradiology in this article.

 Interested in learning more?
 Sign up to our Connected Radiology Programme today for your free viability review.